Owen045/AuctionTest/README.md

 2. Create auctioneer class for processing bids, seperating into auctions and determining winner
 3. Create logging class to log seperate log file for each auction
 4.

+* Time param is red herring, should not have any impact on highest bid when compared